-- 3 cups all purpose flour
+- 3 cups (360 g) all purpose flour

 - 1 teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 2 teaspoons cinnamon reserved for rolling
+- 2 teaspoons cinnamon, reserved for rolling

-In a separate bowl, whisk (or sift) together the dry ingredients: flour, baking soda, cream of tartar, and salt.
+- In a separate bowl, whisk (or sift) together the dry ingredients: flour, baking soda, cream of tartar, and salt.

-Gradually stir dry ingredients into butter mixture until just combined.
+- Gradually stir dry ingredients into butter mixture until just combined.

-Cover bowl or wrap dough in wax paper.
+- Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating allows the flavors meld and makes dough easier to roll into balls.

-Remove dough from refrigerator and allow to sit at room temperature for 10 minutes.
-Scoop dough using a 1.5 tablespoon scoop or shape by hand into 1.5 inch balls.
+- Scoop dough using a medium cookie scoop or shape by hand into 1.5 inch balls.